mmetem55/vendor_transsion-camera/README.md

 ## Disclaimer

-This project is affiliated with Transsion and Infinix.
+This is an unofficial community project and is not affiliated with, sponsored by, or endorsed by Transsion, Infinix, or their subsidiaries.
+All trademarks and intellectual property belong to their respective owners.